boryspaulewicz/bhsdtr/Readme.md

 parameters.

-Anyway, the unconstrained gamma vector can be mapped to the ordered criteria vector in many ways.
+Anyway, the unconstrained gamma vector can be mapped to the ordered criteria vector in many useful ways.
 Note that the main criterion (the K/2 threshold) considered in isolation is an uncostrained parameter.
 The rest of the criteria can be represented as log-distances between criteria or as log-ratios of distances between criteria.
 For example, the K/2+1 criterion can be represented as log(c_<sub>K+1</sub> - c<sub>K/2</sub>).
 This general idea leads to some intuitive solutions.
 One is:

 the main criterion is unconstrained: